 above: Gordon's Head of School participated in How to Raise & Teach Anti-Racist Children, a panel in June 2020 hosted by Kwame Alexander and hosted by the International Literacy Association.
 More on the event here.
 Can't watch the whole video?
 KQED has this summary of six major points.

-There are dozens of lists of resources online, each with a different focus and approach.
+There are dozens of lists of resources on anti-racist education online, each with a different focus and approach.

 As a starting point, here are some that Gordon staff and faculty have been sharing in the spring and summer of 2020